 Historic Warwick – Around 20 minutes from Stratford is the picture postcard town of Warwick.
 The main attraction here is the castle (see below) but the town itself is certainly worth spending some time in.
 The streets are lined with attractive historic buildings and the shopping centre has quaint tea rooms and cafes.
 You’ll also find the Warwickshire Museum in the Market Hall.

 Warwick Castle – This is one of England’s best preserved castles and it now has a big budget “theme park” feel to it.
 The building itself is the star here, from entering the historic rooms, to walking the walls, you feel like you’re either on a movie set or part of the history of the place.
-In addition though, a lot of money has been spent on entertainment ranging from trebuchet demonstrations to hand to hand combat.
-Our kids particularly enjoyed the birds of prey demonstration which takes place in a ringed area within the grounds.
+In addition though, a lot of money has been spent on entertainment.
 The price to enter does seem steep, but there’s loads to see and do once inside and it would be easy to spend a whole day here.

 Warwick Castle: Discounted Tickets…

 Charlecote Park – This attractive stately home between Stratford and Warwick was once visited by Elizabeth the 1st.
 The owners built a special gatehouse in her honour which still stands today!
-You’ll get to see inside many of the official rooms like the dining room, library and entrance hall.
-Also on display are the rooms used by Elizabeth the 1st.
+You’ll get to see inside many of the official rooms on a visit here including the ones used by Elizabeth the 1st.
 It’s also claimed that a young William Shakespeare was caught poaching here.
-The house and gardens are now run by the National Trust and they’re well worth a visit.
 We thought the house was peaceful, yet beautiful and the small gardens at the rear alongside the river are great to sit in and watch the world go by.

-Kenilworth Castle – This is the former home of Robert Dudley, earl of Leicester, whose love affair with Queen Elizabeth 1st is widely documented.
-The Queen visited the castle a number of times, but most notably in 1575 when Dudley created a garden for her which has now been was re-created in 2009 (pictured above).
+Kenilworth Castle – This is the former home of Robert Dudley, earl of Leicester, who notoriously had a love affair with Queen Elizabeth 1st.
+Much of your visit here is focussed on this as the Queen visited the castle a number of times.
 Today much of the castle stands in ruins with the exception of the attractive gatehouse, which has been furnished in keeping with the time and the stables which are now the visitor’s centre.

-The RSC Theatre Tour – Not everyone realises that this tour exists and since the re-modelling of the theatre complex, it’s taken on extra significance.
-This is a fascinating way to see how the old has been melded with the new in the RSC theatre.
+The RSC Theatre Tours – There are now a range of tours you can take at the RSC building.
+They’re a fascinating way to see how the old building has been melded with the new in the RSC theatre.
 You’ll see the original walls from the art deco building inside the new structure.
-The tour also takes you “behind-the-scenes” to wardrobe, the lighting booths and the audio description room.
-You sit in both theatres, see where the production director controls the show and get a feel for how precise the timings in an RSC production have to be.
-We liked this tour because it was a combination of an architectural tour and a traditional theatre tour.
+The main tour also takes you “behind-the-scenes” to wardrobe, the lighting booths and the audio description room.
 Our guide was fascinating and was able to answer pretty much anything that was asked of him.
-We would have liked to have seen even more of the non-public areas of the theatre complex and it would have been great to stand on the stage, but all in all it was a great insight into the building and the performances that are created inside.
+All in all it was a great insight into the building and the performances that are created inside.

-On our last visit to Shakespeare country, we stayed in two hotels and we’d thoroughly recommend them both.
-The Ettington Chase hotel is located in the beautiful Warwickshire countryside a short drive from Stratford.
+On our last visit to Shakespeare country, we stayed at the Ettington Park Hotel which is located in the beautiful Warwickshire countryside a short drive from Stratford.
 The original historic building has been extended to provide all the features you’d expect in a country hotel including a pool, wedding and conference facilities.
 We stayed in the older part of the building and the quality of the room was exceptional – certainly one of the plushest hotel rooms we’ve ever stayed in!
 We thought the service in the hotel from the staff we encountered was first class too, and the breakfast buffet offered plenty of nicely cooked food that was refreshed regularly.

 The nearest main airport to Shakespeare Country is Birmingham Airport.
 If you’re not hiring a car, the easiest way to get to Stratford is by rail, taking the train from the airport station (Birmingham International) to Birmingham New Street and then to Stratford upon Avon.
 You’ll find Stratford railway station is just a short walk from the town centre.
 If you have access to a car, you’ll find there is plenty of parking in Stratford, although it can be very busy at peak holiday times.
 A car is certainly the best way to get around the rest of Shakespeare Country, to see locations like Warwick, Kenilworth and Henley in Arden.
 However, if you’re only interested in the main sights, the City Sightseeing hop-on hop-off bus tour is a great way to get around.
 It calls in at all the Shakespeare properties and we found it very informative and entertaining.